Basic RV Fit

 1 column omitted

-We can also plot a number of samples from the posterior:
+We can also plot a sample of draws from the posterior:

 using CairoMakie: Makie